What time is The X Factor on TV tonight?

 What time is The X Factor on TV?

-The 2017 series continues with Bootcamp on Saturday 7th October at 8.15pm on ITV – with the dreaded Six Chair Challenge beginning on Sunday 8th October at 7.30pm on ITV.
+The 2017 series continues with Six Chair Challenge on Saturday 14th October at 8.15pm and Sunday 15th October at 7pm on ITV.

-In case you missed last weekend’s Bootcamp extravaganza, these were the 5 most shocking moments from Bootcamp on Saturday night.
+In case you missed last weekend’s Bootcamp extravaganza, these were the 5 most shocking moments from Bootcamp on Saturday night and the 5 singers who we thought should have made it through to the Six Chair Challenge…but didn’t.

 Who are The X Factor 2017 judges?